osmiddleton/CarniDIET-Database/README.md

 ![GitHub Logo](/images/logo.png)

 # CarniDIET: A database of the diets of terrestrial, carnivorous mammals
 The ecology of carnivores have been studied in ecosystems across the world.
-One facet of their ecology, their feeding ecology, is widely studied using standardised methods that describe the diet compositions of a population at a particular site over a given time period.
-In isolation, this information provides a valuable contribution to our ecological knowledge of a species at a particular location in their geographic range.
+One facet of their ecology, their feeding ecology, is widely studied using standardised methods that describe the diet compositions of a population at a site over a given time period.
+In isolation, this information provides a valuable contribution to our ecological knowledge of a species in a particular location within their geographic range.
 In combination, these sources provide an opportunity to study species' dietary variation through space and time at macroecological scales.

 # Aim